Krasko25/Obsidian-Sync/Archive/Tdiary.md

 - I had 2 hours long lesson with my English teacher today;
 - Reading and breaking down Crime and Punishment was finally finished.
 I read 3 chapters today.
 - I continue doing my trainings and posture exercises.

+==February 7th, 2024==
+My essay exam finally happened.
+I don't know my results yet, but I'm sure that I am sure that I did good.
+I left home at 8:08 am and got home at about 4:15 pm.
+The exam later for 235 minutes and it took a lot of energy.

+I also had one interesting story.
+I asked one old woman to show me a toilet.
+She said that I needed to go to the